risingwavelabs/risingwave-docs-legacy/docs/tutorials/tutorials-overview.md

 - [Use RisingWave to monitor RisingWave metrics](/tutorials/monitor-rw-metrics.md)

-    Build an end-to-end monitoring and alerting system using Prometheus, Kafka, RisingWave, and Grafan to monitor RisingWave's performance metrics.
+    Build an end-to-end monitoring and alerting system using Prometheus, Kafka, RisingWave, and Grafana to monitor RisingWave's performance metrics.